Scarlet Smartweed

 Smartweed family (Polygonaceae)

-Description: This native perennial plant is about 23' tall and sparingly branched.
-The central stem is more or less erect (for terrestrial plants), swelling somewhat at the nodes where the leaf-sheaths wrap around the stem.
-These nodes can be brownish and hairy, but are never bristly at the edges.
-The alternate leaves are up to 8" long and 3" across, and have short petioles.
-They are usually lanceolate or ovate-lanceolate.
-Their margins are smooth, although they may curl up and down or twist about.
-The surface of the leaves (upper and lower) can be either hairless, or have appressed silvery hairs, depending on the local ecotype.
-The midvein on the underside of each leaf is quite prominent.
 Their are 1 or 2 terminal racemes of flowers at the apex of the central stem.
 The flowering stalks are quite hairy and often brownish in appearance.
 The cylindrical racemes are about 2-3" long and densely crowded with flowers.
-Each flower is about 1/6" across, consisting of 5 petal-like sepals, 5 stamens, and a divided white stigma.
-The sepals of these flowers are rosy pink or scarlet, and rather showy.
-The blooming period can occur from mid-summer to early fall, and lasts about 1-2 months for a colony of plants.
+Each flower is about 1/6" (4-5 mm.) across, consisting of 5 petaloid sepals, 5 exerted stamens, and an ovary with a divided white style.
+The showy sepals of these flowers are rosy pink or scarlet (usually the former).
+The blooming period can occur from mid-summer to early fall, lasting about 1-2 months for a colony of plants.
 There is no noticeable floral scent.
-The black seeds are oval or orbicular in shape, with a shiny surface that may be slightly granular.
-The root system produces long rhizomes, which enable this plant to form sizable colonies.
+Usually, only a minority of plants in a colony will bloom during a given year.
+The flowers are replaced by black seeds that are ovoid to globoid in shape and somewhat flattened; the seed surface is shiny and minutely granular.
+The root system produces long rhizomes, from which colonies of plants are formed.

-Cultivation: The preference is wet soil that is prone to flooding, and full sun.
-This plant will grow in shallow water, assuming an aquatic habit, and can also grow in soil that is steadily moist.
+Cultivation: The preference is full sun, wet conditions where flooding occasionally occurs, and soil containing loam or silt.
+This plant will grow in shallow water, where it will assume a more aquatic habit and form, but it can also grow in soil that is steadily moist.
 It does not tolerate drought.
-The foliage is bothered by few pests and disease, and is usually attractive, unless attacked by Papilio japonica (Japanese Beetles).
 Scarlet Smartweed can spread aggressively to form large colonies in wet areas.
+Unlike most smartweeds (Persicaria spp.), it has a perennial habit.

-Range & Habitat: Scarlet Smartweed occurs occasionally in most counties of Illinois; it is less common or absent in southern Illinois, preferring the poorly drained glaciated areas of the state.
-Habitats include moist meadows or prairies in areas prone to flooding; marshes, swamps, and borders of ponds and lakes, including areas with shallow water; and ditches along roads and railroads.
-This is primarily a wetland plantthat is found in the sloughs of prairies, sometimes growing beside Iris virginica shrevei (Blue Flag Iris).
+Range & Habitat: The native Scarlet Smartweed occurs occasionally in most counties of Illinois; it is less common or absent in southern Illinois, preferring the poorly drained glaciated areas of the state (see Distribution Map).
+Habitats include wet prairies, prairie swales, sloughs, marshes, swamps, low areas along ponds and streams (including areas with shallow water), and ditches along roadsides and railroads.
+Scarlet Smartweed can be found in wetland areas where Iris virginica shrevei (Southern Blue Flag) and Spartina pectinata (Prairie Cordgrass) also occur.
+It can be found in either disturbed or higher quality habitats.

 Photographic Location: The photographs were taken of plants growing in a flood-prone area of a moist remnant prairie, which was located between a road and an abandoned railroad in Champaign County, Illinois.

 Comments: Scarlet Smartweed is my favorite smartweed because of its beauty.
-The leaves often shimmer in the sunlight because of their silky hairs, while the individual flowers are large-sized for a smartweed and quite colorful.
-Recently, the smartweeds have been separated from the knotweeds by taxonomists and re-assigned back to the Persicaria genus.
+The leaves often shimmer in the sunlight because of their silky hairs, while the individual flowers are rather large for a smartweed and quite colorful.
+Recently, the smartweeds have been separated from the knotweeds by taxonomists and assigned to the Persicaria genus.
 Formerly, Scarlet Smartweed has been assigned such scientific names as Polygonum coccineum, Polygonum amphibium var. emersum, and Polygonum muhlenbergii.
-Sometimes Scarlet Smartweed is lumped together with Polygonum amphibium (Water Smartweed), but these are quite different species, the latter having flowering racemes that are shorter and cone-shaped, rather than cylindrical.
+Sometimes Scarlet Smartweed is lumped together with Polygonum amphibium (Water Smartweed), but these are quite different species, the latter having flowering racemes that are more short and cone-shaped, rather than cylindrical.
 Scarlet Smartweed can be distinguished from other smartweeds by its large size, erect racemes of colorful flowers, and the presence of conspicuous hairs on the flowering stalks and leaf-sheaths.
+Another common name of this species is Marsh Smartweed.